SuadeLabs/fire/documentation/properties/purpose.md

 ### remortgage_other
 >The **remortgage_other** value indicates a re-mortgage by a new customer who is refinancing a loan from another lender.

+### agriculture
+Loans given for the purpose of financing agriculture development or production.
+FFEIC definition:
+> loans to finance agricultural production and other loans to farmers:
+(1) Loans and advances made for the purpose of financing agricultural production, including the growing and storing of crops, the marketing or carrying of agricultural products by the growers thereof, and the breeding, raising, fattening, or marketing of livestock.
+(2) Loans and advances made for the purpose of financing fisheries and forestries, including loans to commercial fishermen.
+(3) Agricultural notes and other notes of farmers that the bank has discounted for, or purchased from, merchants and dealers, either with or without recourse to the seller.
+(4) Loans to farmers that are guaranteed by the Farmers Home Administration (FmHA) or by the Small Business Administration (SBA) and that are extended, serviced, and collected by a party other than the FmHA or SBA.
+Include SBA “Guaranteed Interest Certificates,” which represent a beneficial interest in the entire SBA-guaranteed portion of an individual loan, provided the loan is for the financing of agricultural production or other lending to farmers.
+(Exclude SBA “Guaranteed Loan Pool Certificates,” which represent an undivided interest in a pool of SBA-guaranteed portions of loans.
+SBA “Guaranteed Loan Pool Certificates” should be reported as securities in Schedule RC-B, item 2, or, if held for trading, in Schedule RC, item 5.)
+(5) Loans and advances to farmers for purchases of farm machinery, equipment, and implements.
+(6) Loans and advances to farmers for all other purposes associated with the maintenance or operations of the farm, including purchases of private passenger automobiles and other retail consumer goods and provisions for the living expenses of farmers or ranchers and their families.

+### construction
+Loans given for the purpose of construction, development or re-development of a site.
+FFEIC definition:
+> loans secured by real estate made to finance (a) land development (i.e., the process of improving land – laying sewers, water pipes, etc.) preparatory to erecting new structures or (b) the on-site construction of industrial, commercial, residential, or farm buildings.

 ### other
 The **other** enum value can be used when none of the other enum values apply or the value is *unknown*.